 - Work closely with the lead agencies (MoA, MLF and MANRLF) as well as the implementing agencies (ASA, TARI, TOSCI, ADC, TAFICO, ZAFICO) to ensure the sustainable implementation of AFDP interventions. - Work with multi-disciplinary team of Programme implementors, and other experts to support environmentally sustainable crop seed development and fisheries activities which will bring the intended benefits to small scale producers, aquafarmers, artisanal fishers, seaweed farmers and deep sea fishers. - Establish a Programme level environmental and social management system. - Prepare a training manual, and carry out training in environmental and social management requirements for implementing agencies. - In collaboration with the PCU M&E Officer, participate in the socio-economic baseline to be prepared during start up, on which the MTR and Programme Completion performance will be evaluated; - Ensure that the processes and procedures stipulated in the ESMF are followed by implementing agencies. - Review ESIA and Project Briefs/ESMPs prepared for individual project interventions to ensure GoT/RGZ and IFAD requirements are well addressed, prior to submission to NEMC and ZEMA. - Disclose environmental and social safeguards documents as required by SECAP and GoT/RGZ. - Develop topic-specific management plans which can be easily adapted for each Programme intervention, as appropriate.
 These include for example: Integrated Pesticide Management Plan, Reservoir Safety Plan, Emergency Preparedness and Response Plan, Waste Management Plan, Chance Find Procedure, Traffic Management Plan (for construction phase); - Ensure that AFDP activities are in compliance with GoT/RGZ environmental, social and climate-related policies, acts and regulations as well as IFAD's safeguards requirements. - Oversee all environmental, social and climate-related management requirements in the Programme interventions; - Oversee environmental, social, and climate resilience performance monitoring. - Carry out Programme environmental, social and climate results monitoring. - Supervise the annual internal review process to assess the overall performance, outcomes, and impacts of the Programme in respect of environmental, social and climate aspects. - Monitor all grievances reported from the various Programme activities, and receive notification of, and documentation relating to the verification, investigation, resolution and communication with complainant. - Work in close collaboration with other PCU officers and national agencies to facilitate and mainstream environmental and social management into AFDP activities; - Support the Programme Coordinator in communications and compilation of knowledge in sustainable crop seed development and fisheries activities, facilitating workshops and

-- reaching out to experts and other organisations engaged in crop seed development and fisheries in Programme regions to share experiences and knowledge. - Support the Programme Coordinator in preparing reports on environmental, social and climate performance for submission to the Programme Steering Committee and IFAD. - Perform other duties assigned by the Programme Coordinator.
+- reaching out to experts and other organisations engaged in crop seed development and fisheries in Programme regions to share experiences and knowledge. - Perform other duties assigned by the Programme Coordinator.

 Qualifications, Skills and Experience: